xieyuheng/inner/person/sussman/software-design-for-flexibility.md

 environment that the program is running in.
 We will explore several techniques that support this kind of design.

+We can also build systems that combine multiple sources of partial information to obtain more complete answers.
+This is most powerful when the contributions come from independent sources of information.
+In chapter 4 we will see how type inference is really a matter of combining multiple sources of partial information.
+Locally deducible clues about the type of a value, for example that a numerical comparison requires numerical inputs and produces a boolean output, can be combined with other local type constraints to produce nonlocal type constraints.

+> ... type inference is really a matter of combining multiple sources of partial information.

 # 2: Domain-Specific Languages

 # 3: Variations on an Arithmetic Theme